 Lange RX 110 LV - Women's Review

-Compare prices at 3 resellers Pros: Great performance, very responsive
+Compare prices at 3 resellers Pros: Adjustable flex, comfortable, very responsive

 Compare to Similar Products

 One of the highest performing boots in our tests, the Lange RX 110 LV is a boot for ladies who want a highly responsive, go anywhere, ski boot with more comfort than a race version.
 We tested these boots during storms, in freezing temperatures and on sunny days.
 We skied everything from hardpacked groomers to soft powder, steeps, and bumps, and they never let us down.

 Unlike their predecessor, these boots no longer need you to hammer against them to convince them to perform.
 Instead, try finessing this boot.
 It responds much better.
 The consensus from our testers was that the RX 110 LV feels very responsive and energetic.
 Transferring power from the front of the boot to the tip of the ski is seamless.

 Lange, like so many other companies, constructed this boot with a newer, more rigid and elastic (or snappy) plastic.
 This makes the boot feel noticeably quicker, and increases flex control.
 All this fancy stuff means is that, when you press forward with your shin, the boot gives you an equal pushback, making it easier to find rhythm and speed control.